kobinahum/CelleBright-assignment/README.md

 I read the file, and created a PhoneBook that includes all the contact information.

-To run, enter file path and the path to save the images for at run object.
+To run, enter file path and the path to save the images for, at run object.

 Enjoy